Mic Check (Próba Mikrofonu) part III

 Karol Wiszowaty knows what he’s talking about when it comes to choosing a career path in Engineering Management.
 He made that decision years ago.
 These days he is responsible for complex software projects as Delivery Director in Inspeerity.
 His motivation to do this speech?
 “I wish I would’ve known all this years ago”.

 Karol presented a really honest point of view, going deeper into what it means to have this level of responsibility „behind the screen”.
-Karol admitted to one of our colleagues that he needed 4 years to collect his thoughts on this topic.
+Karol admitted that he needed 4 years to collect his thoughts on this topic(!).
 This was a well-thought-out presentation, filled with honest tips and real experience.
 Thanks Karol!

 7 startups in 12 months